kdbanman/gump/README.md

 ### On Public Abominations

-My lack of experience at the time shows, so I published this as an example of all kinds of bad practices:
+My lack of experience at the time shows, so I published this as an example of some bad practices:

 - Messy global variables
 - Very little or meaningless commenting
 - Unnecessary abstraction in places, not nearly enough in others.
 - Poor variable naming

-However, I do like the idea that underlies it.
-The automata even exhibits some pretty interesting characteristics with some experimentation.
+Additionally, I do like the idea that underlies it.
+The automata exhibits some pretty interesting characteristics with some experimentation.